Boolean Algebra assistant program for Electrical Engineering students

 kmap445.exe comes with an installer and an uninstaller (unins000.exe).
 Control Panel>Programs and Features can also be used for un-installation. kmap445.exe is a single executable that contains all necessary library functions.
 Consequently, the installer does not install any DLL's. kmap445.exe contains a digital signature for added protection against unauthorized alterations.
 Please look for the "Verified publisher : One Gram Software" message during installation.
 Finally, kmap445.exe is not copy protected, so you may make copies for yourself as long as you don't give them to other people.

 I encourage you to try out the free version kmap12.exe before you buy the full version.
-Being an earlier version, kmap12 contains much fewer features compared to Kmap445.
+This version contains much fewer features compared to Kmap445.
 The question I receive a lot is "kmap12 did not eliminate a redundant term.
 Does kmap12 contain a bug?"
 And the answer is "No. It does exactly what it was designed to do, which is to find the Prime Implicant solution."
 If you need it to go one step beyond prime implicants, please purchase kmap445 by clicking the "buy" the button shown above.

 I'm not just a programmer, but also a professional Electrical engineer.
-Did you notice that I label my kmaps with just A B C and D?
-Suppose you are designing a couple of 4-variable state machines on paper, then would you be labeling the kmaps with "00 01 11 10" over and over?
-Probably not.
+I have designed numerous digital products.
 My preference for the minimalist notation stems from years of personal experience.

 Professor Jack Levine, Department of Electrical and Computer Engineering at Cal State Los Angeles has been using versions of kmap in his Intro to Digital Logic classes for a long time now.
 He has just begun using kmap 4 and says he is delighted with its new features: